dataflowg/dataflowg.github.io/_posts/2020-3-8-Convert-To-LabVIEW-NXG-Part-1.md

 [![Setting to enlarge VI connector panes.]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Settings-5335.png)]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Settings-5335.png)

 The LabVIEW project file was added for conversion, and the preview indicated no errors or missing files.
 After a couple of minutes the conversion completed (without crashing or hanging I hasten to add, which was a problem in previous NXG versions).
-The converted project is then automatically opened, so it looks everything worked.
+The converted project is then automatically opened, so it appears everything worked.
 Time to check the conversion report.

 [![Setting to enlarge VI connector panes.]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Preview.png)]({{ site.baseurl }}/images/Convert-To-LabVIEW-NXG-Part-1/CCU-Preview.png)